Emerging Research Cultures

 If you want to learn more about the various facets of Research Cultures, we put together a collection of useful links exploring a diversity of themes including careers, research assessment and EDI, amongst others.

-We are taking part in the ongoing conversation around the new criteria set up by the UK Research and Innovation for the 2029 Research Evaluation Framework (REF).
-Read our response to the REF’s change of research assessment criteria giving greater priority to research culture, in Times Higher Education.
+Response to the REF’s change of research assessment criteria giving greater priority to research culture, in Times Higher Education.

-Read our most recent report on the pivotal role Professional Services Staff play in research culture change: Carusi, A., & Gomez-Gutierrez, M. (2024).
+Report on the pivotal role Professional Services Staff play in research culture change: Carusi, A., & Gomez-Gutierrez, M. (2024).
 Professional Services Staff: A report on experiences of research culture in Wellcome-funded PhD programmes. https://doi.org/10.31219/osf.io/p3jrf

-Read our paper on how the supervisor-student relationship presents itself as a leverage point for bringing about widespread systems change: Martin R, Nasir N and Carusi A. Enhancing research culture through PhD training: a systems approach to identifying leverage points for policy formation [version 1; peer review: awaiting peer review].
+Paper on how the supervisor-student relationship presents itself as a leverage point for bringing about widespread systems change: Martin R, Nasir N and Carusi A. Enhancing research culture through PhD training: a systems approach to identifying leverage points for policy formation [version 1; peer review: awaiting peer review].
 Wellcome Open Res 2023, 8:422. https://doi.org/10.12688/wellcomeopenres.19567.1

 Most of our reports are internal and shared within the community.
 Some of them have now been published on the open archive of the social sciences SocARXiv, with the Community of Practice as a collective co-author: